Spread them Apart: Towards Robust Watermarking of Generated Content: Problem Statement

 \subsection{The Probability of Incorrect Attribution}

 We assume that the watermark $w(u_i)$ attributed to the user $u_i$ is drawn randomly and uniformly from the set of all possible $n-$bit watermarks, $\{0,1\}^n$.
-Following the prior works (\cite{fernandez2023stable}), we formulate the detection problem as the hypothesis test.
+We formulate the detection problem as a hypothesis test.
 In case of a single user $u_i$, we define the null hypothesis $\mathcal{H}_0 =$ ``the object $x$ is generated not by $u_i$'' and the alternative hypothesis $\mathcal{H}_1 =$ ``the object $x$ is generated by $u_i$''.
 Additionally, under the null hypothesis, we assume that the $j'$th bit in the watermark $w(u_i|x)$ extracted from $x$ is the same as the $j'$th bit from $w(u_i)$ with the probability $p_i$.

 In the case of a single user $u_i$ and given the attribution rule from the Eq. \ref{eq:att_rule}, we compute the probability of the false attribution, namely,

 where $w' = w(u_i|x)$ is a random watermark uniformly sampled from $\{0,1\}^n$, namely, ${w' \sim \{0,1\}^n, w' \ne w(u_i)}.$